Art

 Recommended Prior Learning

 Science is an essential subject for many careers such as engineering, dentistry, veterinary science, medical professions, health and physical education careers, horticulture, farming, teaching and the food industry.
 As well as gaining scientific knowledge and understanding, there is a strong practical component in all Science subjects which appeals to many students.
-On this course, students will experience a range of science topics, such as biology, chemistry, physics and environmental science.
+On this course, students will experience a range of science topics, such as biology, chemistry, physics and aspects of environmental science.
 Each achievement standard is assessed internally, which means that there are no external assessments in Term 4.

 Course Overview